THE PLATFORM

 These are the qualities that will make your course invaluable – and it’s why people will pay you again and again to consume your product.

 A successful course is one that gets real results for the student.
-This is the number one priority for you as an aspiring course creator.
+This is the number one priority for you as you learn how to create an online course.

 Depending on the content of your online course, the results you get for your student may differ.